austintoddj/texastwisters/src/data/programs/tumbling.md

 featured: false
 hero:
   headline: Texas Twisters Tumbling Program
-  text: Build an athletic foundation for all sports through the strength, flexibility, and coordination that our tumbling classes offer in a safe and fun environment.
+  text: Build an athletic foundation for all sports through the strength, flexibility, and coordination that our tumbling classes offer.
   action:
     label: Enroll today
     href: '#'